sbedell/web-extensions/queryParamsRemover/README.md

 ### TODOs
 1. Add utm_referrer, ?ref, ?ref_url, ?ref_src
 2. Add functionality to remove the FBclid from copying URLs via "Copy Link Location" (right-click menu).
-3. Add an on/off toggle switch [on a per site basis?] (could just disable it tho?)